 What is the NCG Racial Equity Action Institute?

-The REA Institute is a multi-sector space to test and deepen racial equity and diversity, equity, and inclusion (DEI) practices.
-Fifteen to twenty participants will attend five, in-person, five-hour sessions over the course of 7 months.
-Whether your institution uses “racial equity” or “diversity, equity, and inclusion,” the REA Institute will focus on moving your institution towards equitable practices and supporting you in creating the conditions for action.
+The Racial Equity Action Institute is a multi-sector space to test and deepen racial equity, diversity, and inclusion (REDI) practices.
+We center racial equity with an intersectional framework that recognizes the ways race is shaped and informed by class, gender, sexuality, and ability.
+Twenty participants will attend 6 in-person, six-hour sessions from August 2020 through February 2021.
+Whether your institution uses “racial equity” or “DEI” the Racial Equity Action Institute will focus on moving your institution towards equitable practices and supporting you in creating the conditions for action.

 How does NCG define racial equity?

 Borrowing from the Center for Social Inclusion and Race Forward, NCG defines racial equity as both an outcome and a process.
 As an outcome, we achieve racial equity when race no longer determines one’s socioeconomic outcomes; when everyone has what they need to thrive, no matter where they live.
 As a process, we apply racial equity when those most impacted by structural racial inequity are meaningfully involved in the creation and implementation of the institutional policies and practices that impact their lives.

 - People, including people of color, are owners, planners, and decision-makers in the systems that govern their lives.